Thefrank/dotnet-freebsd-crossbuild/README.md

 # dotnet-freebsd-crossbuild
 Bash script and patches for building dotNET for FreeBSD under Linux

+## NOTE(S)

+As of the June 2024 release of dotNET the SDK and Installer have been merged into a single repo making building much harder The exception to this is the Y.0.1xx branch.
+I will be using this going forward

-Currently working for: v8.0.300, 7.0.409, 6.0.423, and older (check commits and/or tags if you want to build old versions).
+Currently working for: v8.0.300, ~7.0.409~ 7.0.120, ~6.0.423~ 6.0.131, and older (check commits and/or tags if you want to build old versions).
 Built outside of repo but published here: v9.0.100-preview.3.24204.13

 Scripts might require some tweaks.